garethtdavies/docker-masterclass/README.md

 Step 5/7 : RUN npm install
  ---> Using cache
 ```
-By considering how your Dockerfile is constructed, and how the cache may be
+Considering how your Dockerfile is constructed, and how the cache may be
-utilized is an extremely valuable part of using Docker.
+utilized, is an extremely important part of using Docker.
 Whilst the example
 we've used is very simplistic, for builds where a Dockerfile is many lines long
 this can be critical in cutting down build time from hours to minutes.

 ### 8. Running Containers in Detached, Command and Interactive Modes

-So far we've `docker run` to create a new container, which outputs all STDIO
+So far we've `docker run` to create a new container, which outputs all `stdout`
 to the console.

 However, there are multiple ways in which a container can be instanced.